Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Experiments

 \subsection{Settings}

-\paragraph {\textbf{Dataset.}} We obtained a large amount of data from Wikipedia, Twitter, GPT4 \cite{GPT4}, and the publicly available data for training LLMs\footnote[1]{ https://github.com/tloen/alpaca-lora/tree/main}.
-The final dataset contains 108,771 texts and nearly 100 different discourse characteristics to train the language models of all schemes.
+\paragraph {\textbf{Dataset}} We obtained a large amount of data from Wikipedia, Twitter, GPT4 \cite{GPT4}, and the publicly available data for fine-tuning LLMs\footnote[1]{ https://github.com/tloen/alpaca-lora/tree/main}.
+The final dataset contains 57,414 texts and nearly 100 different discourse characteristics to fine-tune the language models of all schemes.

-\paragraph {\textbf{Model configuration.}} DAIRstega can access any open-source LLMs.
-In the experiment, we used LLaMA2-7B and 13B models \cite{LLaMA2} as an example.
-The rank of LoRA \cite{LoRA} is 8, and the dropout is 0.05.
-The learning algorithm is AdamW \cite{AdamW}, and the learning rate is 1e-5.
-The batch size is 16.
+\paragraph {\textbf{MindSpore framework}} All experiments are based on the MindSpore framework.
+MindSpore is an open-source AI framework introduced by Huawei, designed to support flexible deployment across cloud, edge, and device scenarios.
+In this research, MindSpore played a significant role in unleashing the computational power of the hardware.

+\paragraph {\textbf{Model configuration}} LLM is divided into closed-source and open-source LLMs, closed source such as Gemini, GPT4, etc., open-source such as LLaMA2-7B, etc. For detailed information on closed-source LLMs, please refer to the review of comprehensive research in related fields \cite{G1, G3}.
+Since DAIRstega needs to modify the token sampling inside LLMs, this paper uses open-source LLMs for experiments.
+DAIRstega can access any open-source LLMs.
+In the comparison experiments, the LLaMA2-7B model is used \cite{LLaMA2} as the base LLM.
+The LLaMA2-7B and LLaMA2-13B models are used in the ablation experiments of the different LLMs, and all models are operated with 16-bit precision.
 For simplicity, we use $\beta=1,0.5$ and $\alpha=8,32,48$ to perform DAIRstega.

-\paragraph {\textbf{Baselines.}} Comparison is divided into two parts, one is the comparison between the proposed embedding way and the existing embedding ways, and the other is the comparison between DAIRstega and the prevalent works in recent years.
+\paragraph {\textbf{Baselines}} Since the steganography scheme consists of a language model and an embedding way, the language models of existing steganography are different.
+Therefore, to ensure fairness in the comparison, we not only compared the schemes, but also compared the performance of different embedding ways.
+That is to say, comparison is divided into two parts: one is the comparison between the proposed embedding way and the existing embedding ways, and the other is the comparison between DAIRstega and the prevalent works in recent years.